-(1) Within designated nonattainment and maintenance areas, this division applies to owners and operators of proposed major sources and major modifications for the regulated pollutant(s) for which the area is designated nonattainment or maintenance.
-(2) Within attainment and unclassifiable areas, this division applies to owners and operators of proposed federal major sources and major modifications at federal major sources for the regulated pollutant(s) for which the area is designated attainment or unclassified.
+(1) OAR 340-224-0010 and OAR 340-224-0025 through 340-224-0070 are the Major New Source Review requirements for the review, approval, and operation of:

+(a) New federal major sources;

+(b) Major modifications at existing federal major sources; or

+(c) Existing sources that will become federal major sources if the PSEL is increased to the federal major source level or more.

+(2) OAR 340-224-0010 and OAR 340-224-0200 through 340-224-0270 are the State New Source Review requirements for the review, approval, and operation of sources not otherwise subject to Major New Source Review which include the following:

+(a) New non-federal major sources that have emissions equal to or greater than any SER;

+(b) PSEL increases equal to or greater than any SER at existing non-federal major sources; or

+(c) PSEL increases equal to or greater than any SER that are not the result of a major modification at federal major sources.

-3) Owners and operators of sources that do not meet the applicability criteria of sections (1) or (2) of this rule are subject to other Department rules, including Highest and Best Practicable Treatment and Control Required (OAR 340-226-0100 through 340-226-0140), Notice of Construction and Approval of Plans (340-210-0205 through 340-210-0250), ACDPs (OAR 340 division 216), Emission Standards for Hazardous Air Contaminants (OAR 340 division 244), and Standards of Performance for New Stationary Sources (OAR 340 division 238).
+(3) The requirements of this division apply on a pollutant by pollutant basis, according to the designation of the area where the source is or will be located.(4) Owners and operators of all sources may be subject to other DEQ rules, including, but not limited to, Notice of Construction and Approval of Plans (OAR 340-210-0205 through 340-210-0250), ACDPs (OAR 340 division 216), Title V permits (OAR 340 division 218), Highest and Best Practicable Treatment and Control (OAR 340-226-0100 through 340-226-0140), Emission Standards for Hazardous Air Contaminants (OAR 340 division 244), and Standards of Performance for New Stationary Sources (OAR 340 division 238), as applicable.

-(4) No owner or operator of a source that meets the applicability criteria of sections (1) or (2) of this rule may begin construction without having received an air contaminant discharge permit (ACDP) from the Department and having satisfied the requirements of this division.
+(5) No owner or operator of a source that meets the applicability criteria of sections (1) or (2) may begin construction or operate without an air contaminant discharge permit (ACDP) from DEQ and complying with the requirements of this division.

-(5) Beginning May 1, 2011, the pollutant GHGs is subject to regulation if:
+(6) Beginning May 1, 2011, the pollutant GHG is subject to regulation if:

-(a) The source is a new federal major source for a regulated pollutant that is not GHGs, and also emits, will emit or will have the potential to emit 75,000 tons per year CO2e or more; or
+(a) The source is a new federal major source that commences construction on or after May 1, 2011 for a regulated pollutant that is not GHG, and also emits, will emit or will have the potential to emit 75,000 tons per year CO2e or more; or

-(b) The source is or becomes a federal major source subject to OAR 340-224-0070 as a result of a major modification for a regulated pollutant that is not GHGs, and will have an emissions increase of 75,000 tons per year CO2e or more over the netting basis.
+(b) The source is or becomes a federal major source subject to OAR 340-224-0070 as a result of a major modification that commences construction on or after May 1, 2011 for a regulated pollutant that is not GHG, and will have an emissions increase of 75,000 tons per year CO2e or more over the netting basis.

-(6) Beginning July 1, 2011, in addition to the provisions in section (5) of this rule, the pollutant GHGs shall also be subject to regulation at:
+(7) Beginning July 1, 2011, in addition to the provisions in section (7), the pollutant GHG must also be subject to regulation at:

-(a) A new federal major source; or
+(a) A new federal major source that commences construction on or after July 1, 2011; or

-(b) A source that is or becomes a federal major source when such source undertakes a major modification.
+(b) A source that is or becomes a federal major source when such source undertakes a major modification that commences construction on or after July 1, 2011.

-(7) Subject to the requirements in this division, the Lane Regional Air Protection Agency is designated by the Commission as the permitting agency to implement the Oregon Major New Source Review program within its area of jurisdiction.
-The Regional Agency's program is subject to Department oversight.
-The requirements and procedures contained in this division pertaining to the Major New Source Review program shall be used by the Regional Agency to implement its permitting program until the Regional Agency adopts superseding rules which are at least as restrictive as state rules.
+(8) Subject to the requirements in this division, LRAPA is designated by the EQC as the permitting agency to implement the Oregon Major New Source Review and State New Source Review program within its area of jurisdiction.
+LRAPA's program is subject to DEQ oversight.
+The requirements and procedures contained in this division pertaining to the Major New Source Review and State New Source Review program must be used by LRAPA to implement its permitting program until LRAPA adopts superseding rules which are at least as strict as state rules.